mascanho/VoiDo/README.md

 - **Fuzzy Search**: Quickly filter and find todos by typing in the search bar, which searches across all todo fields.
 - **AI-Powered Suggestions**: Leverage the power of Google's Gemini to get task suggestions based on your prompts.
 - **Comprehensive Task Management**: Add, delete, and update tasks with details like topics, priorities, owners, and due dates.
+- **Subtask Management**: Add, delete, and update subtasks for each todo.
+- **Notes with Markdown**: Add and edit notes for your todos using Markdown for rich text formatting.
 - **Flexible Commands**: Use a wide range of flags to manage your todos without ever leaving the command line.
-- **Excel Export/Import**: Export your todos to an Excel file for easy sharing and import them back.
+- **Excel & JSON Export/Import**: Export your todos to an Excel or JSON file for easy sharing and import them back.
 - **Persistent Storage**: Your todos are saved locally in a SQLite database, ensuring your data is always safe.
 - **Configuration File**: Automatically creates a configuration file to manage settings like API keys.
-- **Markdown Support**: View todos with rich text formatting, including bold, italics, code blocks, and more.

 ## 🚀 Installation